-LDC analysis for the Double Bayou East Fork Upper station (Figure 5-23 Load Duration Curve for Double Bayou East Fork Upper) suggests that the bacteria water quality standard is met under low-flow conditions, but is not supported for mid-range and high-flow conditions.
-Percent exceedance categories for the flow regimes were developed; these helped determine the amount of load reduction necessary to meet regulatory standards in the flow regime categories that had exceedances (in our case, high and mid-range flows).
+LDC analysis for the Double Bayou East Fork Upper station (Figure 5-23 Load Duration Curve for Double Bayou East Fork Upper) suggests that the bacteria water quality standard is met under low-flow conditions but is not supported during mid-range and high-flow conditions.
+Percent exceedance categories for the flow regimes were prepared; these help determine the amount of load reduction necessary to meet regulatory standards in the flow regime categories that had exceedances (in our case, high and mid-range flows).
 Based on the analysis used to develop the LDC, E. coli load reductions of 84% at high-flows and 30% at mid-range flows would be necessary to meet the water quality standard for primary contact recreation.
-With a 10% margin of safety factored in, this would be 85% at high-flows and 38% at mid-range flows.
-Based on the

-LDC analysis for Double Bayou East Fork Upper, the stakeholders decided to use a load reduction goal of 38% for mid-range flow conditions in the upper watershed.
+A 10% MOS would require, an 85% reduction during high-flow and a 38% reduction during mid-range flow to meet water quality standards.
+Based on the LDC analysis for Double Bayou East Fork Upper, the stakeholders decided to use a load reduction goal of 38% for mid-range flow conditions in the upper watershed.
 This more conservative approach will guide WPP implementation efforts to meet water quality standards under current conditions, as well as allow for future load capacity planning.